 In search of the best gelato in Rome?
-You've come to the right place.
-I just had my first gelato of the season... and now, I clearly have everyone's favorite frozen Italian treat on the brain.
+You’ve come to the right place.
+Here’s my list of eight go-to stops for the best gelato in Rome.

-But first?
-There are a couple of things any gelato lover has to know.
+First, though, there are a couple of things any gelato lover has to know…

 Gelato isn’t just the Italian word for ice cream.
 It’s different than ice cream.
 And that means when eating gelato… you can expect a different flavor, and texture, than you would from ice cream back home.